AugurProject/augur/docs/deploy-dev.md

     https://ipfs-dev.augur.net/ipns/QmQBVeHLXPB7ifmCWZUw9PDktUoTEJfQLpR3bSVUgZgLR8/index.html

-DNS will be updated to shortcut the IPNS url

-    dnslink=/ipns/QmQBVeHLXPB7ifmCWZUw9PDktUoTEJfQLpR3bSVUgZgLR8

-This will allow for https://ipfs-dev.augur.net to resolve like any other domain but IPFS is hosting Augur client on the back-end.
+This uses https://ipfs-dev.augur.net as a ipfs gateway to resolve to the build directory hash which changes per build.
+The ipns hash doesn't not change from build to build.

 ### Updating IPNS using Key